West and Northwest Auckland’s new bus services from 12 November 2023

 Overview of changes

-On Sunday 12 November 2023, we’re introducing a new bus network for West and Northwest Auckland.
+On Sunday 12 November 2023, we introduced a new bus network for West and Northwest Auckland.

 At the heart of the network is the new WX1 Western Express connecting Westgate, new bus interchanges at Lincoln and Te Atatū, and the City Centre.

-- The first WX1 will start from Westgate at 5am on weekdays and 6am weekends.
-The last WX1 from the City Centre will leave at midnight seven days a week.
+- The first WX1 starts from Westgate at 5am on weekdays and 6am weekends.
+The last WX1 from the City Centre leaves at midnight seven days a week.

-- During peak hours, buses travelling in the peak direction will be able to use parts of the shoulder lane.
+- During peak hours, buses travelling in the peak direction are able to use parts of the shoulder lane.
 They will bypass traffic queues getting you where you need to go as quickly and reliably as possible.

-- A trip from Westgate to Britomart will be scheduled to take 50 minutes in the morning peak, 42 minutes at midday, and 35 minutes during late evenings.
+- A trip from Westgate to Britomart is scheduled to take 50 minutes in the morning peak, 42 minutes at midday, and 35 minutes during late evenings.

-In addition to the WX1 we're also introducing the 11T and 11W bus services running between Westgate and the City Centre along the motorway between Lincoln and Point Chevalier.
+In addition to the WX1, we've also introduced the 11T and 11W bus services running between Westgate and the City Centre along the motorway between Lincoln and Point Chevalier.
 These are combined to run every 10 minutes at peak times and every 15 minutes at other times.

-There will be a range of new local routes to connect with motorway services at Westgate and new bus interchanges at Te Atatū and Lincoln.
-We're increasing the all-day frequency of these local routes for easier trips and connections to trains and other bus services, and most buses will run later in the evenings.
+There are a range of new local routes to connect with motorway services at Westgate and new bus interchanges at Te Atatū and Lincoln.
+We've increased the all-day frequency of these local routes for easier trips and connections to trains and other bus services, and most buses run later in the evenings.

 Making public transport more efficient

-The Northwest is growing with more houses, more jobs and more people needing to travel.
-The current lack of bus interchanges and bus priority lanes means your bus network is not as frequent, efficient and reliable as it could be.
+The Northwest is growing with more houses, more jobs, and more people needing to travel.
+The previous lack of bus interchanges and bus priority lanes means your bus network was not as frequent, efficient, or reliable as it could be.